skyportal/skyportal/doc/query_analysis.md

 ## PostgreSQL

-Once you have the full SQL query, it can be easier to spot errors/inefficiencies an to experiment with different approaches.
+Once you have the full SQL query, it can be easier to spot errors/inefficiencies and to experiment with different approaches.
 It is easier, after all, to directly edit the SQL and try different ways of joining, moving around subqueries, etc. without also trying to figure out how to get SQLAlchemy to produce the exact queries you're envisioning.